 Thomas Thesen, Ph.D. - Associate Professor & Principal Investigator

-Dr. Thesen received his Ph.D. in Cognitive Neuroscience from Oxford University and completed a postdoctoral fellowship at the University of California, San Diego.
+Dr. Thesen received his Ph.D. in Cognitive Neuroscience from Oxford University and completed a postdoctoral fellowship in brain imaging at the University of California, San Diego.
 He was a faculty member in the Department of Neurology at Grossman School of Medicine at New York University for over 10 years, where he was the director of NYU ECoG, a center for research in patients with brain implants.
-Most recently, he was a founding faculty member at the College of Medicine at the University of Houston before coming to Dartmouth.
-At Geisel, he is a co-director of the Neuroscience & Neurology and Medical Learning Sciences courses in the MD program.
+Most recently, he was a founding faculty member at the new College of Medicine at the University of Houston before coming to Dartmouth.
+He is a co-director of the Neuroscience & Neurology and Medical Learning Sciences courses in the MD program at Geisel, and a visiting scientist at the Brain & Mind Institute in Nairobi.
 Thomas initially came to the US as an international student from Germany.
 He is an avid sailor and outdoor enthusiast, enjoying skiing, hiking, and freediving.

 Vincent Busque